-To standardize management of CUI, the federal government consolidated several regulatory documents and requirements, including NIST SP 800-171, to promote good “cyber hygiene”, or that capacity of contractor to reliably and effectively prevent, manage and remediate security events.
+To standardize the management of CUI, the federal government consolidated several regulatory documents and requirements, including NIST SP 800-171, to promote good “cyber hygiene,” or the capacity of contractors to reliably and effectively prevent, manage and remediate security events.
 Previously, contractors were only required to self-report NIST 800-171 readiness.
-CMMC has changed that so that not only are regulations more exacting depending on data requirements, but certification also requires a Certified Third-Party Assessment Organization (C3PAO) to audit and certify their systems.
+CMMC has changed that so that regulations are more exact depending on data requirements, and certification requires a Certified Third-Party Assessment Organization (C3PAO) to audit and certify their systems.

 Processes and Practices Under CMMC

 To help auditors and contractors understand the requirements of each CMMC security level, the CMMC Accreditation Board (CMMC-AB) uses a series of classifications outlining the roles, responsibilities and capabilities an organization must meet for each level.

 - Processes: Processes are specific acts, governance and risk assessments and technical capabilities that an organization can use to achieve specific cybersecurity goals.

 - Practices: Practices are your ability to implement controls within CMMC.
 Practices more specifically relate to the concept of “cyber hygiene” under CMMC, with the number of processes increasing the quality of an organization’s hygiene.

 At each level of CMMC, your organization must be able to meet an increasingly rigorous measurement of the processes you have in place and the practices that you can put into place.